Skip to main content

 MOTIVATION

 In most Chicago Public High Schools (CPS), students’ exposure to computer science is limited to one computer science survey course, with limited exposure to advanced topics such as artificial intelligence, data science, or application of computer science to societal issues.
 This lack of opportunity continues to be perpetuated when students seek internships and other employment experiences and do not have the confidence in their own knowledge to see computer science, data science or artificial intelligence as a possible career pathway for themselves.
-To address this need, a team of researchers and educators from the Data Science Institute, the Office of Civic Engagement, the Center for Spatial Data Science, and Argonne National Laboratory, are developing a data science bridge workshop that supports students from Chicago’s South Side community to develop a deeper understanding of data science and grow a tangible skill set that is grounded in scientific projects, real-world datasets, and professional tools.
+To address this need, a team of researchers and educators from Argonne National Laboratory and the University of Chicago developed a data science bridge workshop that supports students from Chicago’s South Side community to develop a deeper understanding of data science and grow a tangible skill set that is grounded in scientific projects, real-world datasets, and professional tools.
 Through this program students will explore the foundational concepts of computer science and data science, working with authentic and complex datasets and leveraging principles of AI to gain insights from data and make predictions.

 WORKSHOP FOCUS & APPROACH

-The workshop will be taught by using case studies that contain a real-world scientific challenge (i.e. COVID-19), an authentic data set and associated professional tools.
-The case studies will be supplied from data generated by scientific research projects from the three institutions.
-Using the Python language, students will explore data structures with an emphasis on multidimensional arrays, manipulating and visualizing them with commonly used libraries in scientific computing such as NumPy, Pandas and Matplotlib.
-The datasets will provide students with many of the challenges associated with scientific data and provide them with the skills to perform statistical analysis and prediction all the while exploring real-world problems.
+The workshop is taught by using case studies that contain a real-world scientific challenge (i.e. COVID-19), an authentic data set and associated professional tools.
+The case studies are supplied from data generated by scientific research projects from the three institutions.
+Using the Python language, students explore data structures with an emphasis on multidimensional arrays, manipulating and visualizing them with commonly used libraries in scientific computing such as NumPy, Pandas and Matplotlib.
+The datasets provide students with many of the challenges associated with scientific data and provide them with the skills to perform statistical analysis and prediction all the while exploring real-world problems.

-The workshop will model the collaborative nature of computer science, by situating students in teams with guidance and support of staff, including undergraduate and graduate mentors from the three institutions.
+The workshop models the collaborative nature of computer science by situating students in teams with guidance and support of staff, including undergraduate and graduate mentors from the three institutions.

 Team

-Evelyn is a preceptor in data science focusing on data science education as a joint instructor for both the University of Chicago and City Colleges of Chicago.
+Evelyn Campbell is the Program Manger for Community-Centered Data Science at the Data Science Institute.
+She oversees and implements the DSI’s educational outreach programs, such as Data4All and the Data Science for Social Impact Research Experience.
+She was previously a Data Science Preceptor where she taught data science curriculum for both the University of Chicago and City Colleges of Chicago.
 She obtained her PhD in Microbiology from the University of Chicago in 2022 and her BS in Biology from Rider University in 2016.
-She enjoys reading, writing, and talking with friends and family.
+She is an advocate for educational access and expanding representation in data science and other STEM fields.

 Julia Koschinsky is the Executive Director of the Center for Spatial Data Science at the University of Chicago and has been part of the GeoDa team for over 16 years.
 She has been conducting and managing research funded through federal awards of over $8 million to gain insights from the spatial dimensions of urban challenges in housing, health, and the built environment.